poolcoverboy/esp32_poolcover_driver/README.md

 | MQTT Password | Authenticate with your MQTT broker | Edit `src/mqtt_config.h` |

 Then get vscode+platformio, download or clone this repo, open the folder, push it to your esp.

----
+## In- and Output

-Top-level, these drivers are quite simple.
-I have the AN1030D (PL3210) with the Motor DL 3010, but I assume that all the drivers from this company are more or less the same from an electronic perspective.
+Top-level, these pool drivers are quite simple.
+I have the Unicum AN1030D (PL3210) with the Motor DL 3010, but I assume that all the drivers from this company are more or less the same from an electronic perspective.

 **Input**
 *   24V DC high power (>600W) for the DC motor.